alexchirayath/aws-ec2-sagemaker-idle-instances-auto-stop/README.md

 1. Clone the Github repository
 2. Set your AWS credentials using aws configure
 3. In the code directory, run the command ```sam deploy --guided```
-    * Stack Name : <Add an arbitrary name>
+    * Stack Name : \<Add an arbitrary name>
-    * AWS Region : <Add the region for deploying the stack> *Note that even though the solution is deployed in one region, IIAS can take care of other regions as well*
+    * AWS Region : \<Add the region for deploying the stack> (*Note that even though the solution is deployed in one region, IIAS can take care of other regions as well*)
     * ResourcesToBeScanned: Enter one of the following <EC2,SageMaker,EC2&SageMaker>
-    * NotificationEmail: Enter the email where you want updates about what actions IIAS has taken
+    * NotificationEmail: Enter the email where you want updates about what actions IIAS has taken.
-    * ScanReccurrencePeriod: Enter one of the following <Daily,Weekend,Weekly,Monday,Tuesday,Wednesday,Thursday,Friday,Saturday> *Note - During this recurring scan, on SageMaker notebooks, any running instance that is not opted out / has a lifecycle config will be stopped and the IIASLifecycleConfig will be applied.*
+    * ScanReccurrencePeriod: Enter one of the following <Daily,Weekend,Weekly,Monday,Tuesday,Wednesday,Thursday,Friday,Saturday> *Note - During this recurring scan period, any running SageMaker notebook instance that is not opted out / does not have an existing lifecycle config will be stopped and the IIASLifecycleConfig will be applied.*
     * ScanTimeHourUTC: Enter the hour (24 hour clock) in UTC Time
     * ScanTimeMinuteUTC:  Enter the minute in UTC Time
     * Confirm Changes before deploy : Y